edertone/TurboCommons/TurboCommons-TS/extras/how to publish release/README.md

 # How to make the library available to the public:

 1 - Make sure the git tag is updated with the new project version we want to publish
+	(Either in git local and remote repos)

-2 - Generate a release build
+2 - Generate a release build executing tests (tb -crt)

 3 - Create a folder on your desktop and add all files from dist/NNN/